-The New Home Plate Hemmers.
-PRICE PER SET, 50 CENTS.
+PRICE, 50 CENTS.

-Secure the hemmer to the machine with the gauge screw, having the left edge of the scroll on a line with the needle, and as near as possible to the presser f lot, without coming in contact with it.
-Enter the r ght hand edge of the cloth in scroll of hemmer, turning it to the left until it fills the scroll.
+SECURE the hemmer set to the machine by the gauge screw ...rough the hole opposite the hemmer you wish to use, having the left edge of the scroll on a line with the needle, and as near as possible to the presser foot, without coming in contact with it.
+Enter the right hand edge of cloth in scroll of hemmer, turning it to the left until it fills the scroll.
 Lower the presser-foot and proceed to hem, taking care that just enough enters the scroll to fill it.
 If the stitching is too near the edge of hem, move the hemmer to the left; if too far from the edge, move it to the right.